fetchai/fetchd/docs/docs/cli-multisig.md

 # the keyholders, 'ted' and 'fred' in this example
 fetchd tx bank send <business_key address> <vendor address> 1000atestfet --generate-only > transfer.json

+# you'll get "account <address of business_key> not found" error for missing funds
+# add funds to <address of business_key> using block explorer

 # This transaction file (transfer.json) is then made available for
 # the first keyholder to sign, 'fred'
 fetchd tx sign transfer.json --chain-id stargateworld-1 --from fred --multisig <address of business_key> > transfer_fredsigned.json